lindsayrr8/lindsayrr8.github.io/_posts/2024-09-30-my-new-blog-post.md

 ```
 Here, we've made use of two more handy built-in R functions: `pnorm()` and `abs()`.
 As you might have guessed, `abs()` is short for absolute value, and this is precisely what this function does.
 Our other function, `pnorm()`, calculates the area to the left of a Z-score (aka, the cumulative distribution function of a normal distribution.)

-When we print `pvalue` to the console, the output we get is:
+When we print our `pvalue` to the console, the output we get is:
 ```R
 > print(pvalue)
 [1] 0.07186064